Archenfield: Later history

 The Welsh inhabitants of Archenfield thereafter retained their privileged position, living in a shadowy border land that was not really part of England nor Wales.
 Around 1404, Owain Glyndŵr and his troops raided the area.
 Glyndŵr himself may have died around 1416 at Kentchurch, within Archenfield, an area which he considered to be part of Wales.
 The evidence of its Welsh history remains in many placenames and field names.

 Uncertainty over the border persisted until the Laws in Wales Acts 1535 and 1542 - often known as "The Acts of Union" - tidied up many of the administrative anomalies within Wales and the Marcher borderlands.
 However, no consideration was given at the time to ethnic or linguistic realities, and so various territories were grouped together in a rough and ready manner to form the new shires.
 Archenfield was thus bundled into Herefordshire as the Hundred of Wormelow.

 Archenfield remained a predominantly Welsh-speaking region until at least the 17th century, and the language was still spoken to a significant extent in the Kentchurch area as late as 1750.
 It almost certainly persisted longer than this and Welsh continued to be spoken in Archenfield well into the modern period:

-(Ewyas, the other Welsh-speaking area of Herefordshire, was in the diocese of St David's until late in the 19th century.)
+(Ewyas, the other Welsh-speaking area of Herefordshire, was in the Diocese of St Davids until late in the 19th century.)
 A plaque in St Margaret's Church in the Golden Valley is in Welsh and is dated 1574.

 Many of the rights and customs of the people of Archenfield were maintained until comparatively recently.
 Men born in Archenfield had the right to take salmon from the River Wye until 1911.

 In King's Caple, the only part of Archenfield east of the Wye, Domesday lists the inhabitants as one Frenchman and five Welshmen.
 Six local men paid the dues which had been owed at this time, and before, for centuries.
 Payment was still being made by one of these 'King's Men of Archenfield' in the 1960s.